lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 MAY use the byName field to represent the ResponderID, but should transition to using the byKey field as soon as practical.

-Newer responders that conform to this document MUST use the byKey field to represent the ResponderID to reduce the size of the response.
+Newer responders that conform to this profile MUST use the byKey field to represent the ResponderID to reduce the size of the response.

 ### OCSPResponseStatus Values